Nodes (branched structure analysis)

 |

-- The smallest tortuosity possible is 1—This is a straight path.
+- The smallest possible tortuosity value is 1.
+This indicates a straight path.

 - Tortuosity increases as the segment assumes a more complex path to reach its destination.